 Sun is healthy for your child as vitamin D is important for bone strength but make sure not to allow your child’s skin to burn.
 In small children sunburn is extremely sore and can cause your child to dehydrate quickly and you don’t want a trip to the hospital!

 Pool and Water safety.
 Make sure to be with your child anywhere there is water the sea or pool and don’t let them wander off, it’s easy to relax when on holiday and accidents are quick to happen.
 Having a pool or the sea nearby is a great opportunity to teach your child how to swim and about safety around water.
+Do be sure to have the necessary first aid training (like that offered by Coast2Coast First Aid & Aquatics in London) and be prepared in case your child isn’t such an experienced swimmer, or any other dangers occur.

 I hope this guide on Travelling to Turkey with a Baby or Young Child has help and I hope you have a wonderful holiday in Turkey and if you have any tips for Mums travelling to Turkey please leave a comment below.